mroguljic/PixelCPETemplates/template_production/README.md

 ## Making Templates

-Create a `templates_XXXXXX` folder in the `PixelCPETemplates` folder and enter it.
-This folder should have all 205 `template_events_*out` files that have been simulated using the "Pixelav simulation for template production" part of the pixelav_simulation module.
+Enter the `PixelCPETemplates/templates_XXXXX` folder.
+It should have been created when transferring the simulated clusters from remote to local machine ("Pixelav simulation for template production" of the pixelav_simulation module).
+This folder should have all 205 `template_events_*out` files.
 One also needs to manually create `pix_2t.proc` file.
 Then, from that folder, execute:
 ```
 ../template_production/bin/gen_xy_template
 ../template_production/bin/gen_zp_template